The World’s Largest Cruise Ship Compared to Famous Places

 Brooklyn Bridge

 Finally, something that can compete with the size of a new cruise ship — the Brooklyn Bridge.
 The bridge connects Manhattan and Brooklyn — two areas that are separated by about 1,900 feet of the East River.
-The bridge is massive, but the Oasis-class ship is hardly dwarfed by the landmark.
+The bridge is massive, but the Icon-class ship is hardly dwarfed by the landmark.
 Turned sideways, the ship would take up most of the bridge.

 Disney World